-The WTO iLibrary (www.wto-ilibrary.org) brings together, for the first time, into one self-contained area all the WTO's key research material on global trade.
-It has been developed in cooperation with the Organisation for Economic Cooperation and Development.
+The WTO iLibrary (www.wto-ilibrary.org) brings together, for the first time, into one self-contained area all the WTO's key research material on global trade, providing an invaluable source of information for researchers, policy makers, businesses, legal firms and academia.

 WTO iLibrary contains: